OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

             1. PR - So there are choices to be made between the way Core GeoNetork provides a function and the way our Data Services provides the same or similar.
             2. LM - So we can change Data Services to use the Core GeoNetork function or we write our own.
         8. BS - Do we still need subscription, or do we migrate to web services?
-            1. RGr - You would have to change the WMO Technical Specifications.
+            1. RGb - You would have to change the WMO Technical Specifications.
             2. JT - Yes, that's WIS 2.0 and we will have to support _push_.
             3. NM - Probably need to subscribe to notifications that data is ready.
             4. WQ - Yes, people will have to subscribe somehow; email, web services etc. are all just delivery mechanism.
 I think we will still have subscriptions in WIS 2.0.